 Address: Walhalla Verwaltung, Walhalla Strasse 48, Donaustauf

-5 The Hall of Liberation, Kelheim
+8. Visit the Hall of Liberation, Kelheim

 Constructed in the form of a large rotunda, this inspiring structure commemorates the wars of German liberation of 1813-15.
 Inside, 34 goddesses of victory can be seen, as well as important inscriptions from Ludwig I, while the facade's buttresses are adorned with 18 statues commemorating the 18 German tribes.

 Address: Befreiungshallestraße 3, 93309 Kelheim

-Address: Beraiterweg, 93047 Regensburg
+Address: Schwarze-Bären-Straße 7, 93047 Regensburg

 10. Explore Bavaria's Seafaring Past in the Regensburg Museum of Danube Shipping

-Near the Iron Bridge (Eiserne Brücke) in Regensburg, you'll see a couple of old vessels moored on the banks of the Danube.
-These are the museum ships Ruthof/Ersekcsanad, an old paddle steamer, and the diesel tugboat, Freudenau, the main attractions at the Regensburg Museum of Danube Shipping.
-Other highlights include displays of artifacts and materials related to the history of shipping in Bavaria, including the lives of the people that navigated these rivers.
+Wander past the Iron Bridge in Regensburg you'll see a couple of old vessels moored on the banks of the Danube.
+These are the museum ships Ruthof/Ersekcsanad, an old paddle steamer built here in 1923, and the diesel tugboat, Freudenau.
+These two well-preserved historic vessels together are the main attractions of the Regensburg Museum of Danube Shipping (Donau-Schiffahrts-Museum Regensburg).

 Address: Thundorfer Straße, 93047 Regensburg

-9 Art Forum East German Gallery
+11. Art Forum East German Gallery & St. Ulrich

-Dedicated to modern art, the Art Forum East German Gallery (Kunstforum) showcases the work of artists from the many German-influenced cultural regions of Eastern Europe.
+Dedicated to modern art, the Art Forum East German Gallery (Kunstforum Ostdeutsche Galerie) showcases the work of artists from the many German-influenced cultural regions of Eastern Europe.